Family activities in the region

 Monday 26 February

-A quieter day that will allow you time to check out the regions' wineries & other delights.
-The Apple Pie Competition entries are due today.
+A quieter day that will allow you time to check out the regions' wineries & other delights, or head to the piazza to meet some local growers, producers & chefs in our Paddock to Plate sessions.

 Tuesday 27 February